 Uncovered: The Ken Burns Collection

 "Uncovered: The Ken Burns Collection" showcases 26 colorful historic American quilts, dating from the 1850s to the 1940s, on loan from the private collection of the legendary documentarian.
-Peoria Riverfront Museum is the first museum on the road and one of only three to debut this rare exhibition.
+Peoria Riverfront Museum is one of only three museums to debut this rare exhibition.

 Each of these textiles represents a moment in time and American history - a nexus of individuals and geography and culture that can never be fully recovered, but which is nevertheless represented in these strikingly graphic compositions.